pforret/blog.splashing/_topic/music/melodica.md

 ---
 # melodica

-The melodica is a free-reed instrument similar to the pump organ and harmonica.
-It has a musical keyboard on top, and is played by blowing air through a mouthpiece that fits into a hole in the side of the instrument.
+The melodica is a handheld free-reed instrument similar to a pump organ or harmonica.
+It features a musical keyboard on top, and is played by blowing air through a mouthpiece that fits  into a hole in the side of the instrument.
-Pressing a key opens a hole, allowing air to flow through a reed.
 The keyboard usually covers two or three octaves.
-Melodicas are small, light, and portable.
+Melodicas are small, lightweight, and portable, and many are designed for children to play.
+They are popular in music education programs, especially in Asia.

 ## Unsplash photos